Event safety advisory group

 The Event Safety Advisory Group (SAG), comprises senior officers from all of the emergency services, South Cambridgeshire District Council and also representatives from other relevant organisations.

-If you are planning an event and would like to inform the group, or are due to attend a SAG meeting and need to provide further details of your event, please complete and return the Event Safety Form.
+If you are planning an event and would like to inform the group, or are due to attend a SAG meeting and need to provide further details of your event.

 All agencies can then consider any implications and ensure that there are sufficient resources available should there be an incident for which they are required.